Cinematic background for Terry Michos

 location_on

-Long-term professional base for news career.
+Long-term home base and professional hub for his broadcast career.

 Editorial & Reference